luckyfan-cs/DeepModeling/benchmarks/sciencebench/competitions/sciencebench-093-plot-h-distribution/description.md

 ## Evaluation

-**Metric**: Visual Similarity Score (using GPT-4 Vision)
+**Metric**: Visual similarity score (GPT-based judge with deterministic fallback)
-- Compares generated plot with gold standard reference
+- Compares the generated plot with the gold standard reference
 - Evaluates layout, data distribution, and visual accuracy
-- Threshold: >= 60/100 for passing
+- Threshold: ≥ 60/100 for passing